Everything you need to know to offer winter hospitality – gatherings to organize, food to make, how to prepare. Wintertime hosting made easy!

 Just like Bible study, a regular event like a book club that happens throughout the winter (even if it’s just once a month) allows for a consistent routine of fellowship.
 Here we have the opportunity to gather with others, pull ourselves in from the cold, and dwell upon beauty for awhile.

-A book club can be set up in several ways (expect a full post soon!).
+A book club can be set up in several ways.
 You can supply a list of books to read and ask if friends, neighbors, and church members are interested in joining you.
 You can host the event and assign each person a month where they get to choose the book for the group.
 You can pick a theme and mutually agree upon the books that will make the final cut (have everyone make suggestions and then take a vote after everyone has had a chance to review them).

 However you want to run your book club, it’s a perfect opportunity for potlucks or shared hosting (everyone chooses one week to host), it doesn’t have to be stressful, and you can take time to intentionally think about something beautiful (the written word — assuming the books are well-chosen).